mwarning/KadNode/README.md

 kadnode --peer bttracker.debian.org --peer 192.168.1.1
 ```

 2. Use the local peer discovery feature.
-Just start kadnode and it will try to discover other node in the local network.
+Just start KadNode and it will try to discover other node in the local network.

 3. Ping a node using the KadNode console if present:
 ```